RayBenefield/dev-xp/worklog.md

 # Worklog

+## #40

+Started work on `KLI`.
+Just writing a bunch of simple tests to get it going and then I'm going to try to replace the commands in [**KI/KD**](https://github.com/RayBenefield/kikd).
+I'm hoping things go smoothly, but we shall see.

 ## #39

 So I planned out a document for `KLI` and now I'm going to jump in and just try